Momentum Investing Strategy: How to Ride Market Trends for Profits

 - Setting stop-loss orders to automatically sell if a stock falls by a certain amount.

 For an extra edge, consider a blended approach.
-Research shows that strategies combining current momentum with early signs of future momentum can be more powerful.
-This enhanced method has been shown to potentially boost annual returns by up to five percentage points while also softening the blow during those sharp momentum reversals.
+Research shows strategies combining current momentum with early signs of future momentum can boost annual returns by up to five percentage points while softening the blow during sharp reversals.

 The Puzzle and Power of Momentum Investing

-So you've probably heard the old investing saying "the trend is your friend."
-Well, it turns out there's serious academic weight behind that idea, and it’s called momentum.
-The whole concept really took off in the finance world after a landmark 1993 study by researchers Jegadeesh and Titman.
-They showed something pretty compelling: simply buying stocks that have been winners over the past several months and selling those that have been losers tended to deliver strong returns.
+The old saying "the trend is your friend" has serious academic weight behind it.
+The concept took off in finance after a landmark 1993 study by researchers Jegadeesh and Titman.
+They showed something compelling: simply buying stocks that have been winners over the past several months and selling those that have been losers tended to deliver strong returns.

-What’s fascinating is that even after decades of digging into this, experts still don’t completely agree on why it keeps working.
-It’s a bit of a financial mystery.
-But several compelling theories try to explain it:
+What's fascinating is that even after decades of digging, experts still don't completely agree on why it keeps working.
+It's a bit of a financial mystery.
+But several theories try to explain it:

-- The Slow-Drip News Effect: Sometimes news trickles out bit by bit, and investors are slow to connect the dots.
-Think of it like the story of a frog in water that slowly heats up—it doesn’t notice the gradual change.
+- The Slow-Drip News Effect: Sometimes news trickles out bit by bit, and investors connect the dots slowly.
 Stocks with steady, accumulating returns seem to build stronger momentum than those with big, one-off jumps.

-- Hearing What We Want to Hear: We’re all human.
-This theory suggests we’re good at accepting news that confirms what we already believe but tend to brush off or downplay information that contradicts it.
-This means momentum might be strongest during optimistic times, when investors are more likely to ignore warning signs.
+- Hearing What We Want to Hear: We're good at accepting news that confirms what we already believe but tend to brush off contradictory information.
+Momentum might be strongest during optimistic times when investors ignore warning signs.

-- The Bandwagon Effect: This one’s simple: people see a stock going up and want in on the action.
-That buying creates more upward pressure, which attracts more buyers, and the cycle feeds itself for a while.
+- The Bandwagon Effect: People see a stock going up and want in on the action.
+That buying creates more upward pressure, attracts more buyers, and the cycle feeds itself.

 | Metric | DF Risk-Managed Momentum Index | Cap-Weighted Benchmark |